cisco00/Digit_recognition_model/README.md

 #Tools
 1. python3.8.10
+2. fastAPI
-2. you can install the requiremnet using
+3. you can install the requiremnet using
      a.
-Linux = pip install -r requirements\dev.linux.txt
+Linux = [pip install -r requirements\dev.linux.txt]
-     b. windows = pip install -r requirements\dev.windows.txt but if you wish to start the project new use the below to setup
+     b. windows = [pip install -r requirements\dev.windows.txt] but if you wish to start the project new use the below to setup
-4. create a virtual environment using python -m venv env and activate the environment using
+4. create a virtual environment using [python -m venv env] and activate the environment using
     a.
-Linux = source env/bin/activate
+Linux = [source env/bin/activate]
-    b. cd scripts/bin/sctivate
+    b. cd [scripts/bin/sctivate]
-4. fastAPI

 #THE FASTAPI APPLICATION
 The model was build using fastAPI framework with two major files, [](main.py) and [](component.py)